BelledonneCommunications/linphone-iphone/README.md

 **The resulting SDK is located in `liblinphone-sdk/` root directory.**

+## Incorporating our SDK in your project

+After the SDK has been built, add all the `.framework` files located in `liblinphone-sdk/apple-darwin/Frameworks` to your XCode project Embedded Frameworks.
+Add a Run Script step to your build steps, put it after your step to embed frameworks, set it to use our `deploy.sh` script located in `liblinphone-sdk/apple-darwin/Tools`.

 ## Licensing: GPL third parties versus non GPL third parties

 This SDK can be generated in 2 flavors: